 In Ivory Coast the standard voltage is 230 V and the frequency is 50 Hz.

-- You cannot use your electric appliances in Ivory Coast without a voltage converter, because the standard voltage in Ivory Coast (230 V) is higher than in the United States of America (120 V).
+- You can't use your electric appliances in Ivory Coast without a voltage converter, because the standard voltage in Ivory Coast (230 V) is higher than in the United States of America (120 V).

 Also the frequency in Ivory Coast (50 Hz) differs from the frequency in the United States of America (60 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
-If your converter cannot change the frequency, be warned!
+If your converter can't change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.